SDN-PSM/PSM-efficiency/README.md

-## Up4 Evaluation
+## Evaluation

 ### Introduction

-This repository maintains the evaluation environment and the P4 programs used in the evaluation part of Up4 paper, including the P4 programs and control rules used in Section V-B1.
+This repository maintains the evaluation environment and the P4 programs used in the evaluation part of PSM paper (i.e., "PSM: Towards Efficient P4 Switch State Management"), including the P4 programs and control rules used in Section V-B1.

 ### Structure